Three-Dimensional Almost Contact Metric Manifolds Revisited via the Newman-Penrose Formalism: Preliminary

 The above definition of $\rho$ differs in sign from the one in \cite{Aazami}.
 This choice is convenient in the context of contact metric geometry.
 These are equivalently defined as the coefficients of the following covariant derivatives or Lie brackets.

 If $\kappa = 0$, the integral curves of $\xi$ are geodesics.
 We write $\rho = \Theta + i\omega$.
 The real part $\Theta$ is called the expansion of $\xi$, and the imaginary part $\omega$ is called the twist of $\xi$.
 The coefficient $\sigma$ is called the complex shear of $\xi$.
 The quantities $\Theta$, $\omega$, and $\sigma$ admit the following geometric interpretations.
 Specifically, considering the congruence generated by $\xi$, $\Theta$ represents the rate of change of the area of a cross-section orthogonal to $\xi$, $\omega$ represents the angular velocity of the cross-section, and $\sigma$ represents the shear deformation of the cross-section.
-The coefficient $\epsilon$ is purely imaginary.
-While one can locally choose a frame such that $\epsilon$ vanishes, it is not guaranteed to vanish globally.
+The coefficient $\epsilon$ is purely imaginary, and one can locally choose a frame such that $\epsilon$ vanishes.
 The coefficient $\beta$ is related to the sectional curvature of the plane orthogonal to $\xi$.
 On a homogeneous manifold, there often exists a frame such that $\beta=0$.

-The choice of the frame $\{\xi,\partial,\bar{\partial}\}$ is not unique, and there exist local or global gauge transformations.
-Although we restrict our description to global gauge transformations here, the discussion applies equally to the local case.
-Let $e^{i\theta}: M \to S^1$ be a smooth map.
+The choice of a complex vector field $\partial$ is not unique, or $\partial$ may not be chosen globally and hence may have to be replaced somewhere.
+Let $U\subset M$ be a open neighborhood and $e^{i\theta}: U \to S^1$ be a smooth map.
 Then a gauge transformation is given by $\partial\to\partial'=e^{i\theta}\partial$.
 Under this gauge transformation, the spin coefficients transform as follows:

 As can be seen from these transformations, the value of $\rho$, namely the expansion and twist, is well-defined.
 However, for $\kappa$ and $\sigma$, only statements concerning their magnitudes, $|\kappa|$ and $|\sigma|$, are well-defined.
-A quantity $q$ is said to be a spin-weighted quantity of spin weight $s$ if it transforms as $q'=e^{is\theta}q$ under a gauge transformation.
+A quantity $q$ is said to be a \textbf{spin-weighted quantity} of \textbf{spin weight} $s$ if it transforms as $q'=e^{is\theta}q$ under a gauge transformation.
 The spin weights of $\kappa$, $\rho$, and $\sigma$ are $1$, $0$, and $2$, respectively.
 Particular attention must be paid to the differentiation of spin-weighted quantities; the derivatives $\xi(q)$, $\partial(q)$, and $\bar{\partial}(q)$ are not, in general, spin-weighted quantities themselves.
-However, we can define operators that map spin-weighted quantities to spin-weighted quantities again as follows \cite{Geroch:1973am}:
+However, the following operators map spin-weighted quantities to spin-weighted quantities \cite{Geroch:1973am}: